safe-global/safe-smart-account/docs/overview.md

 #### Modules

-Modules add additional functionalities to the Safe contracts.
+Modules add additional functionalities to the Safe Smart Account contracts.
 They are smart contracts that implement the Safe’s functionality while separating module logic from the Safe’s core contract.

 A basic Safe does not require any modules.
 Adding and removing a module requires confirmation from all owners.
 Events are emitted whenever a module is added or removed and also whenever a module transaction was successful or failed.